California Zephyr (1949–1970)

-The California Zephyr was a passenger train that ran between Chicago, Illinois and Oakland, California via Omaha, Denver, Salt Lake City, Winnemucca, Oroville and Pleasanton.
+The California Zephyr was a passenger train that ran between Chicago, Illinois, and Oakland, California, via Omaha, Denver, Salt Lake City, Winnemucca, Oroville and Pleasanton in the United States.
 It was operated by the Chicago, Burlington & Quincy (CB&Q), Denver & Rio Grande Western (D&RGW) and Western Pacific (WP) railroads, all of which dubbed it "the most talked about train in America" on March 19, 1949, with the first departure the following day.
 The train was scheduled to pass through the most spectacular scenery on its route in the daylight.
 The original train ceased operation in 1970, though the D&RGW continued to operate its own passenger service, the Rio Grande Zephyr, between Salt Lake City and Denver, using the original equipment until 1983.
 In 1983 a second iteration of the California Zephyr, an Amtrak service, was formed.
 The current version of the California Zephyr operates partially over the route of the original Zephyr and partially over the route of its former rival, the City of San Francisco.

 History

 Pre-California Zephyr (1939 to 1949)

 In 1939, the Golden Gate International Exposition opened on Treasure Island in San Francisco Bay.
 The CB&Q, D&RGW and WP decided to operate a train that could take passengers to the event.
 Service on the Exposition Flyer began on June 10, 1939.
 In the beginning, the train used steam locomotives as motive power and consisted of heavyweight Pullman standard cars.
 In later years, the train used diesel power and in the final months of service used streamlined passenger cars.
-Initially, the service was to be temporary, but its popularity made it a significant rival to the City of San Francisco, the Chicago-Oakland train operated jointly by the Chicago & Northwestern, Union Pacific and Southern Pacific, and it remained in operation until 1949.
+Initially, the service was to be temporary, but its popularity made it a significant rival to the City of San Francisco, the Chicago-Oakland train operated jointly by the Chicago & North Western, Union Pacific and Southern Pacific, and it remained in operation until 1949.
 The CB&Q, D&RGW and Western Pacific replaced the Exposition Flyer in 1949 with the all-streamlined California Zephyr, which used the same route.